-In the defense of those officers, the general population has to remember that the majority of these officers were taught in public schools, may or may not have touched on Constitutional law during their studies, and are currently being trained and taught what the federal government would like them to know.
-Of course, what the federal government would like them to know is that anyone who might question and resist their immense power grabs are potential domestic terror threats.
+In defense of those officers, the general population has to remember that most of these officers were taught in public schools, may or may not have touched on Constitutional law during their studies, and are currently being trained and taught what the federal government would like them to know.
+Of course, the federal government would like them to believe that anyone who might question and resist their immense power grabs is a potential domestic terror threat.

-This is convenient for the federal government of course because certain things like the Patriot Act and the National Defense Authorization Act spell out fairly big issues when it comes to those who oppose the “vision” of the federal government, but who are these supposed threats exactly?
+This is convenient for the federal government, of course, because certain things like the Patriot Act and the National Defense Authorization Act spell out fairly significant issues when it comes to those who oppose the “vision” of the federal government, but who are these supposed threats exactly?

-In 2009, there were several lists distributed among law enforcement agencies, detailing out what a potential domestic terror threat might look like.
+In 2009, several lists were distributed among law enforcement agencies detailing what a potential domestic terror threat might look like.
 These reports included the MIAC Report, the Virginia Terrorism Threat Assessment, and the DHS Terrorism Threat Assessment.
 These were scary and have since been updated and refined due to mass cry out.

-The scary part of that whole mess was that they even went as far as to say that veterans of the military were among terrorist risks to the US (Hudson & Lake, 2009).
-If you think about it for a minute, you will be forced to recognize that this also includes many current and former law enforcement as well.
-This is ironic because their reports are essentially suggesting that current military and law enforcement be on the lookout for their brothers and sisters in arms.
+The scary part of that whole mess was that they even went as far as to say that military veterans were among terrorist risks to the US (Hudson & Lake, 2009).
+If you think about it for a minute, you will be forced to recognize that this includes many current and former law enforcement.
+This is ironic because their reports suggest that current military and law enforcement should be on the lookout for their brothers and sisters in arms.
 Perhaps we are supposed to consider this an exception to the rule.

-In July of 2012, a study out of the University of Maryland, (funded in part by the Department of Homeland Security) titled “Hot Spots of Terrorism and Other Crimes in the United States, 1970-2008,” stated that extremists include “groups that believe that one’s personal and/or national ‘way of life’ is under attack and is either already lost or that the threat is imminent”, “believe in the need to be prepared” by taking part in “paramilitary preparations and training or survivalism”, or groups that are “fiercely nationalistic” and “suspicious of centralized federal authority” (Maryland, 2013).
+In July 2012, a study out of the University of Maryland (funded in part by the Department of Homeland Security) titled “Hot Spots of Terrorism and Other Crimes in the United States, 1970-2008″ stated that extremists include “groups that believe that one’s personal and/or national ‘way of life’ is under attack and is either already lost or that the threat is imminent,” “believe in the need to be prepared” by taking part in “paramilitary preparations and training or survivalism,” or groups that are “fiercely nationalistic” and “suspicious of centralized federal authority” (Maryland, 2013).

 This indoctrination of our law enforcement is not just on the national scale, though.
-In October of 2013, I personally attended the FBI Chemical Industry Outreach Workshop.
-This was a class intended to teach law enforcement and security experts about the types of commercial explosives and improvised explosive devices that one could face.
+In October 2013, I personally attended the FBI Chemical Industry Outreach Workshop.
+This class was intended to teach law enforcement and security experts about the types of commercial explosives and improvised explosive devices that one could face.
 The problem was that even in a class such as this, the “terrorist threat” propaganda was spewed into the minds of those eager to learn.
-These terrorist threats according to those teaching the class included “sovereign citizens,” militia members, “lone-wolves,” and even survivalists (FBI, 2013).
+These terrorist threats, according to those teaching the class, included “sovereign citizens,” militia members, “lone wolves,” and even survivalists (FBI, 2013).

 Similar lists are plentiful and pretty much read the same.
-Numerous agencies put these lists out, and many agencies train their people accordingly.
-Remember the rule of propaganda and indoctrination is the make a simple statement and repeat it often.
+Numerous agencies put these lists out, and many train their people accordingly.
+Remember, the rule of propaganda and indoctrination is to make a simple statement and repeat it often.
 Is this what we are to expect from modern law enforcement?

-At the time of this entry, there are over 475 Sheriffs across this great nation who have stood up and publicly solidified their vow and oath to uphold and defend the Constitution against any entity (including the President) against Unconstitutional mandates or measures.
-Of course, there have been roughly 18 State Sheriffs Associations who have done the same (CSPOA, 2013).
+At the time of this entry, over 475 Sheriffs across this great nation have stood up and publicly solidified their vow and oath to uphold and defend the Constitution against any entity (including the President) against Unconstitutional mandates or measures.
+Of course, roughly 18 State Sheriffs Associations have done the same (CSPOA, 2013).
 The biggest question you need to ask yourself right now is as follows:

-If the ideas presented in this article were wrong and everything was fine, why would so many Sheriff’s across this nation be united in standing up to say anything about such possible infringements against the Constitution?
+Suppose the ideas presented in this article were wrong and everything was fine.
+Why would so many sheriffs across this nation be united in standing up to say anything about such possible infringements against the Constitution?
 If you can rationalize any other answer than a variation of “There is a problem,” then perhaps you should read this article again.

-Perhaps it is because tyranny has already taken hold and even the enforcers have yet to recognize it.
-Of course, if they do recognize it, then we are in much bigger trouble than anyone can begin to fathom.
+Perhaps it is because tyranny has already taken hold, and even the enforcers have yet to recognize it.
+Of course, if they recognize it, we are in much bigger trouble than anyone can begin to fathom.